-Murray Valley encephalitis is a rare illness caused by a virus, and a person can become infected if bitten by a mosquito that is carrying the virus.
-Most reported cases of Murray Valley encephalitis - which can be severe, and even fatal - have occurred in northern Australia or Papua New Guinea.
+Murray Valley encephalitis is a serious but rare illness caused by a virus you get from being bitten by a mosquito that is carrying the virus.
+Most reported cases of Murray Valley encephalitis have occurred in northern Australia or Papua New Guinea.

 There is no vaccine or specific treatment for Murray Valley encephalitis.
 Therefore, it's especially important to protect yourself from mosquito bites.